vignesh69420/servicenow-mcp/README.md

 - "Add a comment to incident INC0010001 saying the issue is being investigated"
 - "Resolve incident INC0010001 with a note that the server was restarted"
 - "List all high priority incidents assigned to the Network team"
+- "List all active P1 incidents assigned to the Network team."

 #### Service Catalog Examples
 - "Show me all items in the service catalog"